Crypto Taxes Overview

 Crypto taxes don't have to be scary—treat them like any investment, and you'll be fine.
 This overview gives you the foundation for understanding your tax obligations.

-Bottom line: Track everything, hold for long-term rates when possible, and don't wait until April 15 to figure it out.
+Bottom line: Track everything wallet-by-wallet (required in 2025), hold for long-term rates when possible, and don't wait until April 15 to figure it out.
 Happy (tax-efficient) crypto-ing! 🚀